Last updated: June 11, 2019.

 *The research was funded by the European Union’s Advanced European Research Council grant # 249543 “Causes and Consequences of Multilevel Governance.”

 The scores produced in the Measure of International Authority (MIA) are akin to Lego blocks that summarize coherent ingredients of international governance that can be aggregated in different ways for different purposes.
 Chapter One discusses the theoretical-conceptual underpinnings: how we conceptualize international authority and press down the abstract concept into concrete indicators.
 Chapter Two sets out how we apply the coding scheme (Appendix II) to particular IOs.
 It makes explicit the rules that underpin our interpretations and how we deal with gray cases.
-It is intended to help the user traverse the gap between indicator and observation.
-Chapter Three scales up these indicators (or scores) to two dimensions of international authority, delegation and pooling, and provides a glimpse on delegation and pooling over time and across decision areas.
+Chapter Three scales up indicators to two dimensions of international authority, delegation and pooling, and provides a glimpse on how delegation and pooling vary over time and across decision areas.

 - Chapter One: International Authority — From Concept to Measure

 - Chapter Two: How We Apply the Coding Scheme